camunda/camunda-docs-manual/site/src/documents/api-references/embedded-forms/03-javascript/10-api.html.md

 ## camForm

-The `camForm` variable is an instance of the `CamSDK.Form` class and is the primary access point to the form api and allows defining event handers for participating in the form [lifecycle][lifecycle]:
+The `camForm` variable is an instance of the `CamSDK.Form` class and is the primary access point to the form API and allows definition of event handers for participation in the form [lifecycle][lifecycle]:

 ```html
 <form role="form">